Original Post: 1/11/2019

 A situation in which there is an unauthorized taking of property from another person to deprive them of it is considered theft, or larceny as the two terms are used interchangeably.
 Theft typically involved three main elements

-Although each of these crimes have similar descriptions, they’re all different crimes which have their own set of penalties and consequences.
+Although burglary, robbery, and theft have similar descriptions, they’re all different crimes that have their own set of penalties and consequences.

-If you or someone you know has been charged with any of the above crimes, give Aldrich Legal Services a call at 734-404-3000 today.
+If you or someone you know has been charged with any of the above crimes, give Aldrich Legal Services a call today.
 Our team of lawyers are familiar with the local system and can give you the help you deserve.